 When you create a will, you are the person who determines what happens after your passing.
-Instead of leaving it up to your family members to try to figure out what you would have wanted, you get to make the decisions about how your assets and finances are divided.
+Instead of leaving it up to your family members to try to figure out what you would have wanted, you get to make the decisions about how your personal property and finances are divided.

 Who do you want to oversee the ins and outs of what you leave behind?
-This trustworthy, important person in your life is given full legal authority to execute your will when they are specifically named in the document.
+This trustworthy, personal representative in your life is given full legal authority to execute your will when they are specifically named in the legal document.

 Writing a will isn't always the most-pleasant item on your to-do list.
 Many of us avoid estate planning when possible.
 In fact, a survey by AARP noted that 2 out of 5 Americans over 45 do not have a will.
 Still, making a simple will doesn't have to be complicated.